 They bought a large estate close to the Iguaçu Falls.
 For Anna and Dennis it was very important to carefully plan their park as they wanted to avoid cutting native trees.
 At the early beginnings the family led a life between the Isle of Man and Foz do Iguaçu.
 Dennis and Anna were very enthusiastic about their park.
 They spent all their savings for Parque das Aves.
 In November 1993 the construction of the bird park started.

-Unlike today, the first birds in the park were donations or came from other Brazilien zoos.
-They even imported subtropical birds from other continents in the early beginnings.
+The first birds in the park were donations, came from other Brazilian zoos or were brought to Parque das Aves as confiscated animals by Ibama (Instituto Brasileiro do Meio Ambiente e dos Recursos Naturais Renováveis, English: Brazilian Institute of the Environment and Renewable Natural Resources).
+In the early beginnings many bird species were from other continents.
 Today, the bird park focuses – as mentioned above – on native Brazilian birds in order to promote their conservation.

 Parque das Aves opened in October 7, 1994.
 Unfortunately, Dennis became very ill only one year after the opening.
 Two years later he died on Isle of Man.